listx/syscfg/README.md

 Use at your own risk!

-Also, I will force-push time to time (quite rare, but it happens).
+Also, I will force-push to this repo (rather frequently).

 # Installation